Leftover Pulled Pork Recipes

 Pulled Pork Sandwich

-This is the easiest way to eat leftover pulled pork.
+This is one of the easiest leftover pulled pork recipes that you’ll find.
+Anyone can make a sandwich.
 Just put it on a roll and add your favorite BBQ sauce.
 Sometimes I also like to add some cole slaw to the sandwich.
 Cole Slaw is an especially good addition if your BBQ sauce has a little zing to it.
 It balances out the sandwich nicely.

 Pulled Pork Sandwich Recipe